-The items in the Authority's Balance Sheet at 31 March 2011 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the Authority's Balance Sheet at 31 March 2012 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:

 Item Uncertainties Effect if Actual Results Differ from Assumptions Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
 The current economic climate makes it uncertain that the Authority will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets.
+The total value of PP&E as at 31 March 2012 is £644.027m.
 If the useful life of assets is reduced, depreciation increases and the carrying amount of the assets falls.
-It is estimated that the annual depreciation charge for assets would increase by £0.775m for every year that useful lives had to be reduced.
-The total value of Property, Plant and Equipment as at 31 March 2011 is £763.020m.
-Provisions The Authority has made a provision of £0.605m for the settlement of claims for back pay arising from the Equal Pay initiative, based on the number of claims received and an average settlement amount.
+It is estimated that the annual depreciation charge for assets would increase by £0.851m for every year that useful lives had to be reduced.
+Provisions The Authority has made a provision of £0.440m for the settlement of claims for back pay arising from the Equal Pay initiative, based on the number of claims received and an average settlement amount.
 It is not certain that all valid claims have yet been received by the Authority or that precedents set by other authorities in the settlement of claims will be applicable.
-An increase over the forthcoming year of 10% in either the total number of claims or the estimated average settlement would each have the effect of adding £0.060m to the provision needed.
+An increase over the forthcoming year of 10% in either the total number of claims or the estimated average settlement would each have the effect of adding £0.044m to the provision needed.
 Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
-A firm of consulting actuaries is The effects on the net pensions liability of changes in individual assumptions can be measured.
-For instance, a 0.5% increase in the discount rate assumption would result in a decrease in the pension liability of £61.425m, a 0.5% increase in the salary inflation assumption would increase the
+A firm of consulting actuaries is engaged to provide the Authority with expert advice about the assumptions to be applied.
+As at 31 March 2012 the value of assets was £485.578m and liabilities was £772.953m.
+The net liability is therefore £287.375m.
+The effects on the net pensions liability of changes in individual assumptions can be measured.
+For instance, a 0.5% increase in the discount rate assumption would result in a decrease in the pension liability of £63.890m, a 0.5% increase in the salary inflation assumption would increase the pension liability by £65.090m and an increase of one year in members' life expectancy would increase the liability by £15.291m.
+However, the assumptions interact in complex ways.
+During 2011/12, the Authority's actuaries advised that the net pensions liability had increased by £19.999m as a result of estimates being corrected as a result of experience and increased by a further £45.718m attributable to updating of the assumptions.